The Ian Potter Foundation makes grants across a broad range of sectors and endeavours. Grants are made under the following funding areas:

 Stage 2: Application (by invitation)

 If you are invited to submit a full application the Program Manager will advise you via email.
-You will have approximately three weeks to complete and submit the application both online and in hard copy to the Foundation office.
-There are strict closing dates for full applications which can be found under the relevant Program Area.
+You will have approximately three weeks to complete and submit the application online.
+There are strict closing dates for full applications which can be found under the relevant Funding Area page or Funding Rounds.

 Meetings and site visits may then be required to assist the Foundation to better understand your organisation and the proposed program or project.

 Your application for a grant will be considered by the Foundation’s Board of Governors.
 The Board meets three times a year and you will be notified of the decision within two weeks of the meeting.